 Investments are derecognised when the rights related thereto are transferred to third parties as a result of occurrence of legal rights for that and thus the control over the economic benefits from the respective specific type of investments are being lost.
-Gain/(loss) on disposal is presented respectively as 'finance income' or 'finance costs' in the statement of comprehensive income (within profit or loss for the year).
+Gain/(loss) on disposal is presented respectively as 'financial income' or 'financial costs' in the statement of comprehensive income (within profit or loss for the year).